jolicode/qotd/README.md

 Create a new slack application with the manifest located in `doc/slack-manifest.yaml`.

-Dont forget to customize the file with your own values.
+Don't forget to customize the file with your own values.

 ### Install the PHP application